 How to Make Linzer Cookies

-3. Let the dough stand at room temperature for about 5 minutes or until slightly softened.
-On a lightly floured surface, roll 1 disc to 1/4-inch thickness.
+3. Preheat the oven to 350°F. Line two baking sheets with parchment paper.
+Let the dough stand at room temperature for about 5 minutes or until slightly softened.
+On a lightly floured surface, roll 1 of the discs to 1/4-inch thickness with a rolling pin.

-4. Using a 2-inch round cutter, cut 36 cookies, re-rolling scraps as needed.
-Place cookies about 2 inches apart on the baking sheets.
+4. Using a 2-inch round cookie cutter, cut 36 cookies, rolling out the second disc and rerolling scraps as needed.
+Place cookies about 2 inches apart on the cookie sheets.
 Using a 1/2 to 3/4-inch round, diamond, or star cutter, punch out the center of 18 cookies.
 Refrigerate for 30 minutes.

 5. Bake for 8 to 10 minutes or until the edges are light golden brown.
-Let cool on the cookie sheet for 5 minutes.
-Transfer to a wire rack and let cool completely, about 30 minutes.
-Dust the cookies with holes with confectioners’ sugar.
+Let cool on the pan for 5 minutes.
+Transfer to a wire rack and let cool completely or for about 30 minutes.
+Repeat with the remaining dough.
+Dust the top cookies with holes with confectioners’ sugar.

-6. Over a small bowl, press the jam through a fine-mesh sieve with the back of a spoon.
-Place about ½ teaspoon of jam in the center of each of the whole cookies.
-Place the sugared cookies on top of the jam, pressing gently to create a cookie sandwich.
-Store cookies flat in an airtight container for up to 5 days.
+6. Over a small bowl, press the jam through a fine mesh sieve with the back of a spoon.
+Discard the seeds.
+Turn the whole cookies flat side up and place about ½ teaspoon of jam in the center.
+Place the powder-sugared cookies on top of the jam, pressing gently to create sandwich cookies.

 Frequently Asked Questions